How to streamline your invoice process

 Step 3: Set an invoicing schedule

 A predetermined invoicing schedule will help both your business and your customers.
-The more promptly you send invoices, the more likely your customers will be to pay you promptly.
+The more promptly you send invoices, the more likely your customers will be to pay you on time.

 The schedule you choose will depend on various factors, such as the type of product or service you’re selling.
 In some cases, the schedule may even be directed by industry standards.